- Introduction to Employment Based Green Card

 Application (ETA-750) submission through your employer to DOL (Department of labor).

-File I-485 and other supporting documents with INS, for yourself and family within USA.
+File I-485 and other supporting documents with USCIS, for yourself and family within the USA.

-At this time you can also file for EAD ( Employment Authorization Document) and AP ( Advance Parole or Travel Document), once you file for 485, you will be required to do fingerprinting.
+At this time, you can also file for EAD (Employment Authorization Document) and AP (Advance Parole or Travel Document).
+Once you file your I-485, you will be required to do fingerprinting.

-In this case Step 2 and 3 can go parallel, known as concurrent filing, however 485 can’t be approved without approval of I40.
+Steps 2 and 3 can be filed together, known as concurrent filing, however, I-485 can’t be approved without the approval of I-I40.

-Get the stamping in your passport and Receiving the Plastic card.
+Get the stamp in your passport and receive your physical green card.

-NoteThe overall process is time consuming, as it involves formalities and a great deal of paper work.
-It is granted against per year Quota/per country/per category.
-Originally, a major constraint was that a person applying for a green card needed to stick with the company, through which his/her green card was getting processed, until the green card was issued, otherwise the process would be disrupted, he/she would have to resubmit a fresh application from the beginning.
-This rule however, has changed: As of January 17, 2017, employers will no longer be able to revoke I-140 petitions from employees who have held them for more than 180 days, even if their services have been terminated.
+NoteThe overall process is time consuming, as it involves formalities and a great deal of paperwork.
+It is granted against per year quota/per country/per category.
+Originally, a major constraint was that a person applying for a green card needed to stick with their sponsoring company until the green card was issued, otherwise the process would be disrupted, and he/she would have to resubmit a fresh application from the beginning.
+This rule however, has changed: as of January 17, 2017, employers will no longer be able to revoke I-140 petitions from employees who have held them for more than 180 days, even if their services have been terminated.